angulardart/site-angulardart/src/tools/pub/pub-build.md

 Any source assets that aren't transformed are copied, as is, into the build directory or one of its subdirectories.
 Pub also automatically compiles your
-Dart application to JavaScript using dart2js
+Dart app to JavaScript using dart2js
 (or the specified compiler).
 See [Configuring the Built-in dart2js Transformer](/tools/pub/dart2js-transformer)
 for information on how to configure the dart2js options in your pubspec.